carnal0wnage/vagrant_opencanary/README.md

 3. vagrant up

 4. Secure the host.
 Probably want to harden or turn off the regular ssh and make it console only via ESX or at a minimum change the vagrant account password.
-Obviously we wont alert on connections to the real ssh server.
+Issue: because we manage this in-band we have a real ssh server listening if you dont otherwise change the config.

 <b>How to add honey creds</b>
 To add honey creds you have to add a protocol.honeycreds field.
 Example shown below: